Transport and traffic

 Use only official operators and do not go on your own.

-Another safari option a bit further away than Pilanesberg on the border to Botswana is in the Madikwe Game Reserve, South Africa’s fifth largest and also malaria-free park.
+Another safari option a bit further away than Pilanesberg on the border to Botswana is in the Madikwe Game Reserve, South Africa’s fifth largest park.
 It is a 4 hour drive from Johannesburg and features a variety of small exclusive lodges, most of them 4-5 star rated.